Joel-CA/realLabsRepo/README.md

 🐛 Soft Robots -> good reference for how to simulate a soft object in Genesis https://dough-net.github.io/  -> further reading on why we want to work on deformable object manipulation.

-### Issues encountered (and how I fixed them)
+### Issues encountered (and how I fixed them[ish])
 - Encountoured error described in forum [here](https://github.com/Genesis-Embodied-AI/Genesis/issues/243](https://github.com/Genesis-Embodied-AI/Genesis/issues/243).
 Solution attempts included force installation ofgenesis-world==0.2.1 as described in the thread, but to no avail.
 I was able to install `genesis-world` only via Ubuntu shell (since Genisis has better support there).
 - Once installed, running `genisis_test.py` resulted in an error of the type described in [https://github.com/Genesis-Embodied-AI/Genesis/issues/246].
 Re-installing WSL2 resolved this error, but resulted in something like the following: [https://github.com/Genesis-Embodied-AI/Genesis/issues/143].
-A [thread](https://github.com/Genesis-Embodied-AI/Genesis/issues/12) revealed that Genisis cannot render in windows.
-I thought I'd try one more work-around by, rather than using a windows-linux subprocess, emulating the Ubuntu OS in VirtualBox, but this resulted in the same `OpenGL.error.Error: Attempt to retrieve context when no valid context`.
+A [thread](https://github.com/Genesis-Embodied-AI/Genesis/issues/12) revealed that Genisis cannot render in Windows.
+I thought I'd try one more workaround by, rather than using a windows-linux subprocess, emulating the Ubuntu OS in VirtualBox, but this resulted in the same `OpenGL.error.Error: Attempt to retrieve context when no valid context`.

+Without much time left to work on this, it was time to shift gears....

 ## Automating point prompting for video segmentation
 **Description**: